FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/decentralize-your-data-store-it-with-filecoin.md

 ---
-title: "Decentralize Your Data.
-Store it with Filecoin."
+title: Decentralize Your Data.
+Store it with Filecoin.
 created-on: 2025-03-28T13:07:00.000Z
 updated-on: 2025-03-28T13:07:00.000Z
 published-on: 2025-03-28T13:07:00.000Z
 category: ecosystem
-description: >+
+description: >
   The future of storage isn’t just about where data lives –– it’s also about who controls it.
 Filecoin puts that power back in your hands –– redefining data ownership in the digital age.